 D. Do not use this appliance if any part has been under water.
-Immediately call a qualified service technician to inspect the appliance and to 1.
-Install three AAA batteries in the replace any part of the control system and any gas control which has been under water.
+Immediately call a qualified service technician to inspect the appliance and to replace any part of the control system and any gas control which has been under water.